How to check the wearability of the trilaminate drysuit

 However, there are some steps to follow to make sure that the trilaminate drysuit has a good fit and therefore despite being tight it does not hinder in any way the movements.

-It is essential to wear an underskin, even better if it is that you will wear with the suit.
+It is essential to wear the underskin that you will wear with the suit.

 First, release all of the air in your drysuit.

 Bring each hand on the opposite shoulder, hug yourself, and feel for any kind of restriction on your arms and elbows.

 Raise one arm at a time, try to reach behind your neck with the hand and see if you can do it without any restriction.

 To check not to have restrictions on knees, thighs and back, bend your knees and crouch down.